Pulse Sequencer

 Controls

-- 8× RGB-illuminated jog dials with integrated push buttons — simulate analogue instruments such as the TB-303
+- 8× RGB-illuminated jog dials with integrated push buttons — simulate analogue instruments such as the TB-303.
+The dials are managed by Crank, a dedicated AVR128DB-family microcontroller next to Pulse on the board, talking to Pulse over SPI.
+See Crank

 - 4× 3.5 mm trigger / CV inputs (Kick · Snare · Sync · Foot)